 Meditation as the highest practice of yoga attunes the rajarishis or subtle astral intuitive and discriminative powers that can get dulled and become unreceptive if asana is practiced alone or fragmented from meditation.
 This is precisely what humanity has experienced in the very recent past dark ages (kali yuga ending in AD 1700), mans consciousness has become limited to the mundane material world.

-Eventually, after many years of practice I began to experience the grand potential of yoga and the many tools of the body, breath and the mind as a complete approach to personal transformation and balanced lifestyle.
+Eventually, after many years of practice, I began to experience the grand potential of yoga and the many tools of the body, breath and mind as a complete approach to personal transformation and a balanced lifestyle.
 Dancing Shiva’s lineage follows a specialized mixed form of asana that embraces the entire hatha yoga system.
-Along with pranayama, asana becomes a powerful way to ignite the sacred fire (kundalini) within, so the mind can then expand the prana (life-force energy) into greater awareness, compassion and love.
-Yogananda embraced a similar approach, and so did other great guru’s like Sri Swami Sivananda (Divine Life Society) but alternatively they also warned of the perils of placing too much attention on the body.
+Along with pranayama, asana becomes a powerful way to ignite the sacred fire (kundalini) within, so the mind can then expand the prana (life-force energy) into greater awareness, compassion, and love.
+Yogananda embraced a similar approach, and so did other great guru’s like Sri Swami Sivananda (Divine Life Society) but alternatively, they also warned of the perils of placing too much attention on the body.

 Additionally, I would like to credit a number of individuals and lineages for their support and teachings that have greatly influenced my life and work as well as the mission of Dancing Shiva.
-Pandit David Frawley (Vamadeva Shastri) for his teachings and vision for presenting the broader Vedic tradition with wisdom, grace and respect and for his personal support and encouragement over many years.
+Pandit David Frawley (Vamadeva Shastri) for his teachings and vision for presenting the broader Vedic tradition with wisdom, grace, and respect and for his personal support and encouragement over many years.
 Prof, Subhash Ranade and Dr. Avinash Lele for their wisdom and instruction in Ayurveda in my formative years and Dr. Srikrishna Phadke for demonstrating that renegades can exist in Ayurveda.
-Thomas Ashley Farrand (Namadeva) for his devotion to sanskrit mantra and the puja ceremony.
-The Ramakrishna Order and Vedanta Society for their colossal support in ushering the yoga tradition into the dwapara yuga (bronze age), Swami Rama Tirtha for his spiritual boldness, courage and practical message of Vedanta and Ramana Maharshi's simple but yet profound teaching on practicing advaita (nonduality).
-May we all embrace the three gems of the Vedic tradition, sadhana (practice), sangha (spiritual community) and seva (self-less service) and then we will all join the revolution for spirit evolution and bring greater happiness to all mankind.
+Thomas Ashley Farrand (Namadeva) for his devotion to Sanskrit mantra and the puja ceremony.
+The Ramakrishna Order and Vedanta Society for their colossal support in ushering the yoga tradition into the dwapara yuga (bronze age), Swami Rama Tirtha for his spiritual boldness, courage and practical message of Vedanta and Ramana Maharshi's simple but yet profound teaching on practicing Advaita (non-duality).
+May we all embrace the three gems of the Vedic tradition, sadhana (practice), sangha (spiritual community), and Seva (selfless service) and then we will all join the revolution for spiritual evolution and bring greater happiness to all mankind.